 Judy Abel lives in Manhattan and is the founder and president of the Yavneh minyan on the Upper East Side.
-A seasoned journalist, she currently writes about New York City-based topics for the Arts section of the Boston Globe.
-She has extensive professional experience, including having worked as a producer for the Fox News Channel and editing MomsforHillary.com, a website designed to bring young women into Hillary Rodham Clinton’s Senate campaign.
-She has written for The New York Post, The New York Observer and ADWEEK.
-She was the program co-chair for the last JOFA conference (together with Allie Alperovich) and was a member of the JOFA Journal editorial committee.
-In addition, she was instrumental in developing the Pesah mailer.
+A seasoned journalist, she currently writes about New York City-based topics for the Arts section of the Boston Globe and is a contributor to The New York Times.
+She has extensive professional experience, including having worked as a producer for the Fox News Channel and has written for The New York Post, The New York Observer and ADWEEK.
+She was the program co-chair for two JOFA conferences and was a member of the JOFA Journal editorial committee.
+She served as JOFAs Vice President of Communications.
 Judy and her husband, Michael Brill, have three children, Joshua, Rebecca and Noah.

-Allie Alperovich is an attorney at Ropes & Gray.
+Allie Alperovich is a partner at Ropes & Gray.
 Allie and her husband, Dr. Jeremy Simon, live in New York City with their daughters Emma and Hannah.
-Allie is actively involved in JOFA as a member of its executive committee, serving as JOFA's treasurer and vice-president for advocacy, as well as serving on the JOFA Journal editorial board.
+Allie is actively involved in JOFA as a member of its executive committee, serving as JOFA's treasurer as well as serving on the JOFA Journal editorial board.
 Allie is a member of the board of Darkhei Noam on the Upper West Side of Manhattan.

-Sylvia Barack Fishman, Ph.D., is Chair of Brandeis University's Department of Near Eastern and Judaic Studies, where she is a Professor of Contemporary Jewish Life; Co-Director of the Hadassah-Brandeis Institute; and a Faculty Affiliate of the Cohen Center for Modern Jewish Studies.
-She is the author of seven books and numerous articles about the sociology, literature and culture of American Jews.
-Prof. Fishman, who received her undergraduate degree from Stern College for Women and her Ph.D. from Washington University in St. Louis, is married to Philip Fishman and has three children and six grandchildren.
+Sylvia Barack Fishman, Ph.D., is the Joseph and Esther Foster Professor of Contemporary Jewish Life in Brandeis University's Department of Near Eastern Judaic Studies; and Co-Director of the Hadassah-Brandeis Institute.
+She is the author of eight books---most recently Love, Marriage and Jewish Families: Paradoxes of a Social Revolution, and numerous articles about the sociology, literature and culture of American Jews.
+Prof. Fishman, who received her undergraduate degree from Stern College for Women and her Ph.D. from Washington University in St. Louis, is married to Philip Fishman and has three children and seven grandchildren.

 Blu Greenberg, JOFA’s founding President, has been involved in Jewish feminism for four decades.
 She was Conference Chair of both the first and the second International Conference on Feminism and Orthodoxy.
 She chaired the NY Federation Task Force on Jewish Women and the AJC National Jewish Family Center, and was president of the Jewish Book Council.
 Dialogue is another long standing passion of hers, and she has participated in various inter- and intra-faith projects.
 Blu serves on the editorial board of Hadassah Magazine and the advisory board of Lilith.
 Recently, her papers were archived at the Schlesinger Library, Cambridge, Mass.
 Her books include On Women and Judaism: A View From Tradition, How to Run a Traditional Jewish Household, and Black Bread: Poems After the Holocaust.
 She is married to Rabbi Irving Greenberg and they have five children and 22 grandchildren.

-Pam Greenwood works as a pediatric occupational therapist during the school year.
-She spends summers at Ramah Day Camp in Nyack where she directs two groundbreaking programs in Hebrew immersion.
+Pam Greenwood works as a pediatric occupational therapist.
 On a local level, Pam has been instrumental in starting women's tefillah groups in four communities where she has lived--Zichron Yaakov, Palo Alto, Efrat and West Orange.
 On a national level, Pam initiated JOFA's Joan S. Meyers Torah Lending Project and serves as the current program coordinator.
 Pam holds a B.A.
 From Columbia College, engaged in post-graduate study at Pardes and completed her M.S at Columbia University.
 She and her husband, Rabbi Matt Greenwood, are the proud parents of four children.

-Nicky Katz is currently a part time radiologist at the Irving Pavilion and former Director of Radiology of that Division at Columbia-Presbyterian Medical Center in New York.
-Nicky originated the design for several pieces of medical equipment, has published articles in radiology, and has made multiple presentations to the medical societies of which she is a member.
+Monique (Nicky) Katz retired last year on June 30, 2015.
+She is a former Director of Radiology at the Irving Pavilion at Columbia-Presbyterian Medical Center in New York.
+Nicky originated the design for several pieces of radiological equipment, has published articles in radiology, and has made multiple presentations to the medical societies of which she is a member.
 Board Certified in Diagnostic Radiology, Nicky received her M.D. from the Albert Einstein College of Medicine and B.A. from Vassar College.